 Graphical View Support

-It is a common practise to draw the sequence diagram for the complex integration scenarios (Weerawarana et al., 2018).
-Also, there are different workflow languages like BPEL being used by the industry experts to simplify the complex integration scenarios (Guidi et al., 2017).
-Thus, it is helpful for the microservices language to provide the visual support or the workflow development options to support the development of microservices.
+It is a common practice to draw a sequence diagram for the complex integration scenarios (Weerawarana et al., 2018).
+Also, there are different workflow languages like BPEL being used by industry experts to simplify the complex integration scenarios (Guidi et al., 2017).
+Thus, it is helpful for the microservices language to provide visual support or workflow development options to support the development of microservices.
 This research will test the three languages for its capability to support visual designing.
 This can be seen from the artifact built in all three languages.

 Experiment Stages

-Even before coding that is the first stage of the experiment, I had to consider the option to store the code in the version control system like Git.

-I have all the code pushed in the master branch of my Git account that has the public access to view the code for future reference.
+Before coding began in the first stage of the experiment, different repository options to store the code in the version control system like Git were considered.
+All the code for this experiment is pushed in the master branch of my Git account with public access.
 The link to access my code is - https://github.com/ushakotian/Ballerina_Java_Jolie-/tree/master/workspace

 Coding

-This section will include my approach of coding for each language.
+This section will include my approach to coding for each language.
 I will talk about the development setup, the IDE I used, all the libraries that I used for coding and their version.
 I will also talk about the blockers I faced while coding each language and the support available.
 I will cover dependent variables like verbosity, debug, interfaces and ports as the first class citizen and my strategy to measure them in the coding stage of the experiment.
-Finally I will touch base on my experience of coding each language.
-The approach for this experiment was to first write the coding in Java for every integration scenario, and then do the same in other two languages.

-Following section will cover how the coding was done in each integration scenario -
+Finally, I will touch base on my experience of coding each language.
+The approach for this experiment was to first write the coding in Java for every integration scenario, and then do the same in the other two languages.
+The following section will cover how the coding was done in each integration scenario.

 Java